val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 <a name="links"/>
 ## Links

-There are two ways to do links.
+There are two ways to create links.

 ```no-highlight
 [I'm an inline-style link](https://www.google.com)